rinov/Gryphon/README.md

         .success { response in

+            /*
-            // You can use `response` without nil checking
+            * You can use `response` without nil checking.
-            // The type of `response` is automatically inferred to Timeline print(response.count)
+            * The type of `response` is automatically inferred to Timeline.
-            print(response.date)
-            print(response.contents)
+            */
+            let timeline: Timeline = response // This is ok let timeline = response // This is ok print(response.count) // This is Ok

         }